freddiehaddad/tetris/README.md

 </div>

 *This repo hosts*
-- `tetrs_terminal`, a simple, moderately polished cross-platform TUI implementation of the typical game, and
+- `tetrs_tui`, a simple, moderately polished cross-platform TUI implementation of the typical game, and
 - `tetrs_engine`, a tetromino game engine implementing an interface capable of handling modern mechanics.

 ---